-Much like all the great cities you can visit in Italy, you’ll encounter a variety of different attractions in Catania.
-With three days there you should have no problem fitting in the best of Catania and getting a feel for the city.
-That is of course, if you follow this itinerary which shows you all the best things to do in Catania.
+As with all the great cities you can visit in Italy, you’ll encounter a variety of attractions in Catania.
+With three days there, you should have no problem fitting in the best of Catania and getting a feel for the city – particularly if you follow this itinerary, which shows you all the best things to do in Catania.

-Following this guide you’ll be shown attractions scattered throughout the city’s historical center, even those sitting on its edges.
+Following this guide, you’ll see attractions scattered throughout the city’s historical center, even those on its edges.
 You’ll also have enough time to make a day trip to some of the phenomenal Sicilian destinations nearby.

 However, before we get to our Catania itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Having addressed that important matter, we can now properly dive into our Catania travel itinerary.
-Below you’ll find a thorough outline of what to do in Catania in 3 days to experience different aspects of this complex city.
+Below, you’ll find a thorough outline of what to do in Catania in 3 days in order to experience different aspects of this complex city.

 Day 1 in Catania

-Upon arriving in Catania, you’ll want to start with the historic city center to see many of the main attractions.
+Upon arriving in Catania, you’ll want to start with the historic city center, where you’ll see many of the main attractions.

 Piazza del Duomo

-One more landmark on Piazza del Duomo is the Catania Cathedral of Saint Agatha, after which the square is named.
-If you only visit one church in all of Catania, make it this one.
-Destroyed and rebuilt over and over since the 11th century, the current cathedral dates back to 1711 and shares the same Baroque architecture as the rest of the square.
-Some parts of the cathedral’s interior are rather restrained in their design, which only make the apse and side chapels stand out more.
+Repeatedly destroyed and rebuilt since the 11th century, the cathedral dates back to 1711 in its current iteration and features the Baroque architecture you’ll see throughout the square.
+Some parts of its interior are rather restrained in their design, which only makes the opulent apse and side chapels stand out more.

 Catania Fish Market

-Just around the corner from Piazza del Duomo you’ll find the Catania Fish Market.
-The market is located in a sunken square and boasts a range of seafood displayed on tables waiting to be sold.
-Up on the streets overlooking the square you’ll see plenty of people watching the lively market action from the railing, not to mention a row of food stalls selling fruit, vegetables, and other non-fish products.
+Just around the corner from Piazza del Duomo, you’ll find the Catania Fish Market in a sunken square, displaying a variety of seafood for sale on its tables.
+Up on the streets overlooking the square, you’ll see plenty of people watching the lively market action from the railing, not to mention a row of food stalls selling fruit, vegetables, and other non-fish products.

 Roman Theatre and the Odeon

-The impressive ruins of the Roman Theatre and Odeon date from the 300 B.C. and are totally hidden from view of the street.
-But walk through the small museum and you’ll enter a large arena which held up to 7,000 spectators back in its prime days.
-You can wander through the rows of seating, venture into the outer hallways, and see the remains of the neighboring Odeon.
+The impressive ruins of the Roman Theater and Odeon, which date back to 300 B.C., are hidden from view of the street.
+But walk through the small museum and you’ll enter an arena that held up to 7,000 spectators in its prime.
+You can wander the rows of seating, venture into the outer hallways, and see the remains of the neighboring theater, the smaller Odeon.

-Heading back towards the center of the city you’ll soon find yourself on Piazza Università, one of many squares along the endless street of Via Etnia.
-After admiring the various picturesque palace buildings on the square, head out onto Via Etnia to see Catania’s premier shopping promenade.
-There are all manner of shops and restaurants along this major road, not to mention plenty of buildings with a look of faded grandeur.
-Traffic along the promenade is minimal so it can be quite a pleasant place to walk along and window shop.
+You’ll find all manner of shops and restaurants along this major road, not to mention plenty of buildings with a look of faded grandeur.
+Traffic along the promenade is usually minimal, making it a pleasant place to walk and window-shop.

-Continuing down Via Etnia you’ll eventually reach the ornate gardens of La Villa Bellini.
-This is the oldest public park in Catania and really is quite a pleasure to wander through.
-Entering from the bottom you’ll head up an elegant staircase to the park’s fountain and floral clock.
-Further up are carefully trimmed hedges and at the top you’ll find a gorgeous pavilion made from carefully designed wrought iron.
+Entering from the bottom, you’ll head up an elegant staircase to the park’s fountain and floral clock.
+Farther up are carefully trimmed hedges; then, at the top, you’ll find a gorgeous pavilion made of wrought iron.

 Day 2 in Catania

-With your second day in the city, you’ll be able to explore further from the heart of Catania to the south, east, and west.
+On your second day in the city, you’ll venture farther from the heart of Catania to the south, east, and west.

 Teatro Massimo Bellini

-Taking pride of place on the circular Piazza Vincenzo Bellini, the Teatro Massimo Bellini is a gorgeous opera house built at the end of the 19th century.
-As impressive as the building is from the outside, it’s even more lavish when you see the inside.
-A guided tour will show you the theater’s foyer, the hall, stage, and even the Royal Box.
+Taking pride of place in the circular Piazza Vincenzo Bellini, the Teatro Massimo Bellini is a gorgeous opera house built at the end of the 19th century.
+As impressive as the building is from the outside, it’s even more lavish inside.
+A guided tour will show you the theater’s foyer, hall, stage, and royal box.

 Via dei Crociferi

-There are plenty of city streets to explore in Catania but one not to miss is Via dei Crociferi.
-Found west of Piazza Università this scenic street is lined with three churches all dating back to the 18th-century.
-At the street’s southern end lies the Arco di San Benedetto, a Baroque archway over the street that helps complete the grand appearance of the area.
+There are plenty of city streets to explore in Catania, but one not to miss is Via dei Crociferi.
+Found west of Piazza Università, this scenic street is lined with three churches that date back to the 18th century.
+At the southern end lies the Arco di San Benedetto, a Baroque archway that completes the grand appearance of the street.